-A portion of the potential development under the Preferred Alternative would occur where at least some infrastructure currently exists; however, a majority of the potential new development would require road improvements and additional transit routes, and would result in longer commutes to employment centers.
+A portion of the potential development would occur where at least some infrastructure currently exists; however, a majority of the potential new development would require road improvements and additional transit routes, and would result in longer commutes to employment centers.
 The majority of the planned roadway improvements shown in the RTP are located within and adjacent to the more urban areas (Figure 7-2).
-Infrastructure to support potential future development under the Preferred Alternative would be in the more rural portions of the county and is not included in the current TIP, the RTP, or the budget for C-TRAN.
-Existing land uses (e.g., actively farmed areas) in the areas affected by the zoning changes could restrict the amount and placement of new roadways.
+Infrastructure to support potential future development under Alternative 4 would be in the more rural portions of the county and is not included in the current TIP, the RTP, or the budget for C-TRAN.
+In addition, existing land uses (e.g., actively farmed areas) in the areas affected by the zoning changes could restrict the amount and placement of new roadways.
 The burden of constructing new transportation facilities or improving existing facilities to support allowed development would fall to the County, with partial recovery of costs through transportation impact fees.
-The projects identified in the CFP would aid in alleviating some of the demand created by growth under the 2016 Comprehensive Plan Update.

-Full development under the Preferred Alternative would not happen quickly, but incrementally over the 20-year planning period.
-Individual projects would be required to undergo additional environmental analysis under SEPA; however, the cumulative impact of adding transportation facilities to support the development allowed under the proposal could be significant.
+Full development under this alternative would not happen quickly, but incrementally over the planning period.
+Individual projects would be required to undergo additional environmental analysis under SEPA; however, the cumulative impact of adding additional transportation facilities to support the development allowed under Alternative 4 could be significant.
 The infrastructure needed would change the character of rural Clark County.
-All of the proposed UGA expansions would include more intensive development at full build-out than currently exists, resulting in increased traffic congestion in those areas.
-UGA expansions fall within the areas planned for future development and transportation network improvements.
-Increased demands on transportation within the UGAs are not expected to be significant for the Preferred Alternative.
+For these reasons, Alternative 4 would likely have significant impacts to transportation in Clark County.